iPlumb3r/KeQuarks/Features/Killer-Features_FR.md

 L'expérience montre que ce n'est pas une bonne pratique de procéder ainsi !

+Zen Sentence
+-
+“People normally cut reality into compartments, and so are unable to see the interdependence of all phenomena.
+To see one in all and all in one is to break through the great barrier which narrows one's perception of reality..” ― Thich Nhat Hanh (Zen Master)

 Quelle sont-elles ?
 -
 C'est pourquoi les 3 fonctionalités suivantes peuvent être considérées comme des "killer-features", car elles participent au "décloisonement" des modèles :